Expats Talk about Health Insurance and Healthcare in Quito, Ecuador

 "Most doctors don't have insurance for malpractice so if you are unhappy, tough luck.
 There is no medical body to appeal to," said an expat in Quito.

 "The cost of medical care if much cheaper than the United States.
-I had back surgery for $8,000 and I only had to pay $1,000 deductible," mentioned another expat in Quito.
+I had back surgery for $8,000 and I only had to pay $1,000 deductible," commented one expat living in Quito, Ecuador.

 What are emergency services like in Quito?